AishaKhalfan/alx-frontend/0x00-html_advanced/README.md

 Directory: 0x00-html_advanced
 File: 38-styleguide.html

-39. Add an audio player in the styleguide mandatory
+## Task 39.
+Add an audio player in the styleguide
+mandatory
 Copy the content of 38-styleguide.html into 39-styleguide.html